Zigotote/sublime-markdown-2-pdf/readme.md

 > Sublime Text is a sophisticated text editor for code, markup and prose.
 > You'll love the slick user interface, extraordinary features and amazing performance.

-First of all, before we start all of this, you need to have Sublime Text installed.
+First of all, before we start all of this, you will need to have Sublime Text installed.
 So go ahead and go download Sublime Text (3) from: https://www.sublimetext.com/3

 ###Sublime Package Control (optional)